starleaf-luna/pokestars-gen2/README.md

 Pokémon Stars is a hack of the Pokémon Crystal engine.
 It introduces a whole new storyline, characters, and a new Pokémon (Jirachi), as well as various bugfixes.

-# NOTICE
-As of March 15, 2024, the project has been cancelled (temporarily? we'll see) due to an unfortunate lack of access to pokecommunity, making it impossible for me to push updates there.

 To set up the repository, see [INSTALL.md](INSTALL.md).

 To see what still needs to be done, see [WIP.md](WIP.md).